-Louisiana Leyland Cypress (photo by the author)
+Louisiana Leyland Cypress (Staff Photo)

 Of the approximately one million acres of cypress found in Louisiana in the 1800s, an estimated 800,000 acres exists today, totaling about 1 billion board feet.
 These trees have been growing for 100 plus years.
 Some estimates that Louisiana has 221 million board feet of growth each year.
 The annual cypress harvest is estimated at 30 million board feet of cypress each year.

 During the early 2000s, many cypress swamps were clear cut to make cypress mulch.
 This process became a volatile issue, and today much of clear cutting has been halted.